 Our plans for the next morning fit right in with The Big Year movie theme as we were going to head to the dump.
 The Brownsville Landfill to be exact.
 Home of the rare Tamaulipas Crow – a potential life bird for all of us.
 And the least scenic location of the entire adventure.

-One thought on “The Great South Texas Birding Adventure Begins”
+One response to “The Great South Texas Birding Adventure Begins”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.